Seagate/cortx/doc/Importing_OVA_File.rst

 #.
 After finishing the import, return to `CORTX on OVA <CORTX_on_Open_Virtual_Appliance.rst>`_, and resume following the instructions there.

    **Note**: If you do not see any IP addresses when you run the **ip a l** command as directed in the instructions, you may need to reconfigure some of your virtual networking settings.
-Refer to `these instructions <troubleshooting_virtual_networks.rst>`_ for more details.
+Refer to `these instructions <troubleshoot_virtual_network.rst>`_ for more details.

 .. raw:: html